 Stone Wall Village

 A massive, dragon-like head poked out of the forest's shadow-filled edge, nostrils open wide and sniffing deeply.
 Drawn by the scent of fresh blood and the clamor of conflict, it licked its six-inch long fangs in expectation.
 It was such a wonderful thing to let other creatures fight their battles, then move in to pick off the combatants when they were exhausted and weak from the struggle.
-Still, caution was always . . .
+Still, caution was always best . . .

 We're very sorry, but this content is only available to current subscribers.